amanrai31/NodeJS/nodeWorking.md

 - The request which comes to nodeJs server 1st comes to `event-queue(can assume callStack)`. `Event-loop` looksto make a continuous watch over event-queue `FIFO operation`

-- `Blocking(Sync) & non-blocking(Async) operations` (Non-blocking resolves normally & offload work to OS or `libuv thread pool` for blocking - it executes in main node thread(JS thread) & because it engages the main thread itself(hence blocking the event-loop) we avoid using sync code.
+- `Blocking(Sync) & non-blocking(Async) operations` (Non-blocking task resolves normally & offloads work to OS or `libuv thread pool` and blocking task - it executes in main node thread(JS thread) & because it engages the main thread itself(hence blocking the event-loop) that is why we avoid using sync code.
 Number of treads(default =4, or equal to number of CPU-cores)

 ```
 Call Stack